Kottakji/ppa/en/lets_play.md

 - template: content-feature
   block: one-column-1
   headline: "Join us"
-  content: "Use our <a href='https://twv8tr0s1ao.typeform.com/to/U7NEbIn6' target='_blank'>sign up form</a> to join.
-The first 3 lessons are free."
+  content: "Use our <a href='https://twv8tr0s1ao.typeform.com/to/U7NEbIn6' target='_blank'>sign up form</a> to join after our first 3 free lessons.
+You don't need to sign up to for a free lesson."
 - template: content-feature
   block: feature-1
   media_alignment: Right